microsoft/CameraTraps/README.md

 # Models

-This repo does not extensively host models, though we will release models when they are at a level of generality that they might be useful to other people.
+This repo does not extensively host species classification models, though we will release models when they are at a level of generality that they might be useful to other people.
+But...

 ## MegaDetector